micro-manager/pycro-manager/docs/source/applications.rst

 :doc:`application_notebooks/external_master_tutorial`
 	This tutorial shows how to setup Pycro-Manager to run a microscope that utilizes an external controller as the master clock.
 Specifically, this tutorial controls a light-sheet microscope where a sample with fluorescent labels is scanned at a constant speed through an oblique light sheet.
 The stage controller provides the TTL signals that ensure the camera is synchronized to the scanning stage.
 This approach makes use of `post hardware` and `post camera` hook functions built into Pycro-Manager.
 Using these hook functions, it is possible to rapidly build and acquire a multiple terabyte acquisition consisting of millions of images.

+:doc:`application_notebooks/Learned_adaptive_multiphoton_illumination`
+	This tutorial demonstrates how to implement Learned Adaptive Multiphoton Illumination microscopy using Pycro-Manager/Micro-Magellan.
+This technique enables automatic sample-dependent adjustment of excitation laser power in real time while imaging a sample on a 2-photon microscope in order to compensate for attenuation of fluorescence when imaging deep into intact tissue.